czekaj/gd-scraper/README.md

 ## Fully serverless implementation of a resilient web scraper with SNS notifications

+## CloudWatch Event Rule
+  - starting point of the workflow
+  - new rule launching our State Machine with Lambdium payload on predefined schedule
+  - executes the rule every 1 hour

+## GDScraper (script)
+  - implements the scraping logic
+  - uses npm scripts for development and testing
+    - run locally with `npm start`
+    - test as a locally deployed Lambda with `npm test`
+    - both above-mentioned `npm` scripts launch a Docker container with Nginx webserver running a saved copy of the page to scrape to save bandwidth and enable offline development
+  - generates custom Lambdium payload JSON

 ## Lambdium (Selenium as lambda)
 It's an [external dependency](https://github.com/czekaj/lambdium) and my custom fork of the original [Lambdium](https://github.com/smithclay/lambdium).
 I tweaked it to return the stdout (as it was executing the script without returning any value) and always accept `pageUrl` as part of the payload.